joannafernandez/cnt_MSci/README.md

 #  ✂️🏷️ Cut&TAG_MSci
-Repository and Resources for MSci data science project in the Soutoglou Laboratory
+Repository and Resources for MSci data science project in the Soutoglou Laboratory.
+Files have been generated with assistance from ChatGPT version 5.1 and 5.2.

 This repository includes a mixture of worsheets, information pages, and links to various other learning resources.
 You can get the most out of the materials by following the order of the resources (L1, L2, etc.) and compeleting the worksheets in Google Collab.